smtdfc/aritus/README.md

-# Aritus
+# Artius

-**Aritus** is a lightweight and extensible wrapper that unifies multiple LLM providers into a single, consistent API.
+**Artius** is a lightweight and extensible wrapper that unifies multiple LLM providers into a single, consistent API.
 Stop rewriting client logic.
 Start building.

 ## Features
 - Unified interface for multiple LLM providers